osamaadam/CPUSchedule/README.md

 ### Compiling

-Make sure you have make and g++ installed on your device.
-If not, you should first run the folliwing commands.
+Make sure you have _make_ and _g++_ installed on your device.
+If not, you should first run the following commands.

+_These commands are specific to Debian Linux._
+_Use the appropriate installation method for your respective operating system._

 ```sh
 -$ sudo apt update